Interpretation of generalized Langevin equations: Generalizing Langevin Equations

 Here, we seek to generalize to systems of the form

+where $R$ is some random variable with some (possibly non-Gaussian) probability distribution over the domain.
 We argue that, with the proper conversion procedure based on the central limit theorem \cite{fischer2010history}, these Langevin-type systems may be reduced to equivalent It\^o behavior, allowing for consistent simulation and theoretical analysis.

 As a motivating example, we start by highlighting the difference between two similar-looking Langevin-type equations:

 Equation \eqref{eq:langevin} is a classic Langevin equation with cubic attraction towards zero and diffusive noise---easily interpreted (in either the It\^o or Stratonovich sense) as the stochastic differential equation (SDE) $ \dd{x} = -x^3 \dd{t} + \dd{W}$ (where $\dd{W}$ represents the usual derivative of a Wiener process), enabling all the analytical and numerical options that entails.